mvndaai/webauthn/README.md

 # webauthn

-Golang package to make a WebAuthN Relying Party
+Golang package to make a WebAuthn Relying Party

 This is still a work in progress